 The pilgrim mannequin in the desert is still there, no doubt updated to showcase the very latest in camino chic.
-An FB friend pointed out that he is no longer wearing a mask, so things must be looking up!
+A Facebook friend pointed out that he is no longer wearing a mask, so things must be looking up!

 Apart from the mannequin, the person I was most hoping to meet on the way to Astorga was the now rather famous David, back from a long walk of his own.
 He started his Casa de los Dioses (House of the gods) project with practically nothing many years ago, sleeping under the stars and offering refreshments and sustenance – water, coffee, tea, juice, fruit, bread, boiled eggs – to passing pilgrims for a donation.
 Meaning, pay what you can, and if you can’t, take what you need.
-Donation money went towards refreshments for the next day and so on.
-Over the years this plot of hot dusty land has become a welcome oasis for the tired pilgrim, with several small structures to provide shade, a lovely flower bed in the open courtyard, hammocks in the shade etc. David himself took some time out from his Casa de los Dioses and pilgrims in general, but it was soo good to see him back again!
+Daily donation money went towards refreshments for the next day and tomorrow’s pilgrims, paying watermelon forward before it was a thing.
+Over the years this plot of hot dusty land has become a welcome oasis for the tired pilgrim, with basic tables and benches, a lovely flower bed in the open courtyard, several small structures to provide shade and shelter, and rows of hammocks to rest or sleep in.
+David himself took some time out from his Casa de los Dioses and pilgrims in general, but it was soo good to see him back again!
 If he gives up on us, what hope is there?

 Oh look, the green pilgrim hamster wheel contraption in Astorga, no doubt twinned with the blue one leading into León.
 Great.
 However, a Belgian couple I met had found a nice local man who offered to show them a way around it, so they whooped and cheered while silly old me went the whole up and down and round and round.
 This man showed us the shortcuts into Astorga as well, and let me take his photo: